-1. On 10 February 2020, a complaint was filed with the Tribunal by the complainant, a former official of WHO, impugning a decision of 15 November 2019 of the Director-General dismissing his appeal against an earlier decision of 11 January 2019.
-That earlier decision was to dismiss a request for review by the complainant challenging the decision to separate him from service in October 2018 because he had reached the mandatory age of separation.
+1. On 13 February 2020, a complaint was filed with the Tribunal by the complainant, a former official of WHO, impugning a decision of 15 November 2019 of the Director-General dismissing his appeal against an earlier decision of 10 December 2018.
+That earlier decision was to dismiss a request for review by the complainant challenging the decision to separate him from service in October 2018 because he had reached the mandatory age of separation and the rejection of a request for an exceptional extension of his appointment beyond retirement age.

-2. In December 2015 the UN General Assembly decided that the mandatory age of separation for staff of UN common system organizations should be raised to 65 years.
+- 2. In December 2015 the UN General Assembly decided that the mandatory age of separation for staff of UN common system organizations should be raised to 65 years.
 This decision was to apply to staff recruited before 1 January 2014.
-The decision contemplated that the introduction of this mandatory age of separation should take place no later than 1 January 2018.

-3. Within WHO, staff were notified by email from the Director, HRD, dated 13 January 2016 that the Staff Rules would be amended to reflect this change and an email to staff of 15 April 2016 noted that the amendments would be effective 1 January 2018.
+The decision contemplated that the introduction of this mandatory age of separation should take place no later than 1 January 2018. - 3.
+Within WHO, staff were notified by email from the Director, HRD, dated 13 January 2016 that the Staff Rules would be amended to reflect this change and an email to staff of 15 April 2016 noted that the amendments would be effective 1 January 2018.
 This did not occur.
 As a result of the processes of deliberation and decision-making within WHO, a decision was made on 1 June 2017 by WHO's Executive Board that the change to the mandatory age of separation as contemplated by the decision of the UN General Assembly, would be effective 1 January 2019.
-The change would therefore not apply to staff who reached the retirement age of 60 or 62 in 2017 or 2018.

-4. By letter dated 21 September 2018, the complainant was informed that "[...] in accordance with Staff Rule 1020.1, [his] appointment with the Organization will come to an end on 31 October 2018 which marks the date on which [he] will reach the retirement age as specified in Staff Rule 1020".
+The change would therefore not apply to staff who reached the retirement age of 60 or 62 in 2017 or 2018. - 4.
+By letter dated 10 September 2018, the complainant was informed that "[...] in accordance with Staff Rule 1020.1, [his] appointment with the Organization will come to an end on [31 October 2018] which marks the date on which [he] will reach the retirement age as specified in Staff Rule 1020".
 The letter, in this respect, correctly reflected the then operative provisions of the Staff Rules.
 Staff Rule 1020.1 was in peremptory terms declaring that "Staff members shall retire [...]" at one of a number of nominated ages depending on the personal circumstances of the official and subject to a proviso involving a decision of the Director-General to exceptionally extend a staff member's appointment beyond retirement age.
-That proviso was not engaged in the present case.